10 Things to Love About Being Self Employed

 One of the most empowering parts of running your own business is the ability to say no. If a potential project doesn’t seem fulfilling, you have the power to walk away if your heart isn’t in it.
 Those kinds of discussions, both with yourself and with potential clients, aren’t always easy, but it’s important to know that you’re able to say: “it’s not you, it’s me.”

 In 2022, 16.9 million American workers described themselves as digital nomads—location-independent, technology-enabled workers who travel and work wherever they want.
 As an independent professional, you have the power and technology to run your business from anywhere.
 Between cloud-based services, mobile offices, and constantly evolving technology, home truly is where the heart is.

 When you run your own business, you’re in control of your learning opportunities.
 Different projects you take on will require different responsibilities and skillsets.
 Keeping skills and knowledge current through personal pursuits or through diverse work experience can give your business a competitive advantage when starting new work relationships.

 7. Make Tax Deductions Work in Your Favor

 Running your own business can be costly, but it also entitles you to some special perks.
 From office supplies to professional memberships and subscriptions, there are a myriad of expenses you may be able to write off as a member of the independent workforce.

-8. Find the Perfect Work Environment
+8. Create the Perfect Work Environment

 Rather than spending hours stuck in traffic, paying for tolls and parking, or structuring your day around a train schedule, you can choose a workplace with a commute that’s right for you.
-There are many possibilities for independent professionals—a home office, coworking space, coffee shop, or private office building are all great possibilities.
+There are many possibilities for independent professionals—a home office, coworking space, coffee shop, or private office building are all great options.